 BLOOM’s campaign officially started on the 2nd of October 2017, when we filed a complaint to the European Commission against the Netherlands with regards to their unlawful exemptions.

-French Minister of Agriculture Stéphane Travert phrases the French official position explicitly: France will be opposed to derogations granted to electric fishing beyond 5% of each Member State’s beam trawl fleet in the North Sea but it does not question the existence and development of electric fishing.
+French Minister of Agriculture Stéphane Travert formulates the French official position explicitly: France will be opposed to exemptions granted to electric fishing beyond 5% of each Member State’s beam trawl fleet in the North Sea, but it does not question the existence and development of electric fishing.
 This is way too weak in the face of the problems posed by electric fishing on ecosystems and on the livelihoods of small-scale fishers of Northern Europe.

 French Green MEP Pascal Durand submits a priority question to the Commission about the unlawful number of exemptions that were granted to Dutch trawlers.
 The Commission is supposed to answer withing three weeks, but had still not provided any clarification on the matter after the Parliament’s vote (16 January 2018).
 The Commission will reply on 27 November (see below).